 A gain from the decrease in common stock rights and common stock warrants was recorded in connection with the sale and issuance of common stock, warrants and rights in 2005.
-In November 2005, we sold 2,000,000 shares of the Company's common stock at \$1.00 per share, warrants to purchase 1,000,000 shares of the Company's common stock and rights to purchase additional shares of the Company's common stock and rights to purchase additional shares of the Company's common stock of \$1.00 per share.
-The warrants and rights to purchase additional common stock of \$1GA were recorded at fair market value and classified as liabilities at the time of the transaction.
-A gain of \$25,000 was recorded by us, reflecting the decline in the fair value of the warrants and the rights to acquire additional shares of our common stock. from the time of the transaction to December 31, 2005.
+In November 2005, we sold 2,000,000 shares of the Company's common stock at \$1.00 per share, warrants to purchase 1,000,000 shares of the Company's common stock and rights to purchase additional shares of the Company's common stock for a gross amount of \$2,000,000 at an initial price of \$1.10 per share.
+The warrants and rights to purchase additional common stock of SIGA were recorded at fair market value and classified as liabilities at the time of the transaction.
+A gain of \$253,000 was recorded by us, reflecting the decline in the fair value of the warrants and the rights to acquire additional shares of our common stock, from the time of the transaction to December 31, 2005.